willlimtc/homepage/_posts/2021-03-04-cloud-native-app-1.markdown

 ### Service Layer

 The service layer, also known as the logic tier or middle tier, is the heart of the application.
-In this tier, the requests from the presentation layer is processed - in this case against all the information stored in the data persistence layer, as the core function of this application is to create, read, update and delete data entries (in this case, recruit information) in the Cosmos DB.
+In this tier, the requests from the presentation layer are processed - in this case against all the information stored in the data persistence layer, as the core function of this application is to create, read, update and delete data entries (in this case, recruit information) in the Cosmos DB.
 In order to implement the service layer, there are a few things to consider:

 - Abstraction of the service endpoint to the presentation layer as RESTful APIs
 - Managing connections to the Cosmos DB in the persistence layer